Sainsbury ups pressure on Tesco with sales rise

 Many British retailers have struggled over the last year as consumers grappled with inflation, muted wage growth, government austerity measures, worries about job security, a stagnant housing market and the fallout from the euro zone debt crisis.

-Later on Wednesday Chancellor George Osborne steps up to give his Budget speech for 2012-12.
+Later on Wednesday British finance minister George Osborne steps up to give his Budget speech for 2012-12.

 Separately on Wednesday shares in British video games retailer Game GMG.L were suspended after it said its equity was worthless.